 Green Your Transportation!

 Before you bring your car to campus, explore greener options for getting to Salem State.
-With resources like bus and train service, discounted MBTA passes, the Viking Shuttle, Zagster bike share, and Zipcar rentals, see how you can make your commute environmentally friendly.
+With resources like bus and train service, discounted MBTA passes, the Viking shuttle and Zipcar rentals, see how you can make your commute environmentally friendly.

 Student Parking Permits and Passes

 First-year resident students cannot park on campus.

 Due to space constraints on campus, resident students are not guaranteed the ability to purchase a decal.
 Sophomore, junior and senior resident students enter a parking lottery in May and June.
 Information about the resident student parking lottery is sent via Salem State email to all eligible students.

-Parking decals for both commuters and the resident students selected in the parking lottery are available for purchase online through Navigator.
+Parking decals for both commuters and the resident students are available for purchase online through Navigator (under the "Campus Life" tile).
 Decal purchases become available in August for the new academic year.
 Once you purchase your decal, you will receive a temporary parking pass via email valid for 10 days while your decal is shipped.

 Student Parking Permit Fees